kiran-acharya/Udacity/Make-Effective-Data-Visualization-master/README.md

 Feedback C:
 >I did not need any of the narration to support the visuals/plots, it was clear at first glance My take away would be although narration was quite to point.
+It would be great if you could add some color and find some way user's can interact with charts to drill down themselves.

+Addressing Feedback A:
-#After a few feedbacks, The order of categories was changed a bit anf left handed players are now kept on
-left side and right handed on right, this makes sense and also makes the visualization mode intuitive
+>According to the feedback A The order of categories was changed a bit anf left handed players are now kept on left side and right handed on right, this makes sense and also makes the visualization mode intuitive

+Addressing Feedback C:
-#Also based on feedback, tooltips that show the median values appear when hovering the boxes with the mouse pointer.
+>Also based on feedback, tooltips that show the median values appear when hovering the boxes with the mouse pointer.
 Additionally, the performance and names of the outliers appear when hovering the outlier circles.